plebemineira/notemine_hw/README.md

 note: the `id` and `sig` fields of `event.json` should be declared but left with an empty string.

+this is a limitation of the current implementation and it will hopefully be improved in the future.

 for example:
 ```shell
 $ cat event.json